-If a fire were to break out in a high-rise building, the spread of fire would be vertical – going from one floor to the next, following with the flow of air currents.
-This is because the void between the floor and curtain wall are not properly sealed.
+If a fire were to break out in a high-rise building, the spread of fire would be vertical – going from one floor to the next, followed by the flow of air currents.
+This is because the void between the floor and the curtain wall is not properly sealed.
 The fire will affect both sides of the curtain wall system causing premature failure of the wall and potentially the vision glass.
-To reduce the spread of fire for 2 hours, a properly designed and tested perimeter fire barrier system is used with rock-wool.
+To reduce the spread of fire for 2 hours, a properly designed and tested perimeter fire barrier system is used with rock wool.

 Chapter 1 clause 4.5.4

-• Cavity fire barriers shall be incorporated into façade design at every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided each side and face of the building
+• Cavity fire barriers shall be incorporated into the façade design on every floor horizontally to restrict flame spread vertically and a minimum of two such barriers shall be provided on each side and face of the building

-• Cavity barriers shall be incorporated vertically into façade design at every floor to restrict flame spread laterally
+• Cavity barriers shall be incorporated vertically into the façade design on every floor to restrict flame spread laterally

 • The installation shall ensure that compartmentation is established between the façade skin and primary substrate and cavity exists for the fire to pass through